 How To Create Harmonious Relationships

 Our relationships with one another are often a source of distress.
 In general, the principal form of conflict we experience with others has to do with some form of consideration that we feel they are not giving to us.
-We often suffer from thoughts like these: “She is not being respectful enough.”
-“He is not as kind as I want him to be.”
-“They just don’t care as deeply as I do.”
+We often suffer from thoughts like, “She is not being respectful enough,” “He is not as kind as I want him to be,” and “They just don’t care as deeply as I do”.

-Hidden in each of us are certain clever “self-concealing devices” whose sole reason for being is to keep us asleep to ourselves and blindly serving their ends, most of which are to mechanically perpetuate struggle and conflict.
+Hidden in each of us are certain clever “self-concealing devices” whose sole reason for being is to keep us asleep to ourselves and blindly serve their ends, most of which is to mechanically perpetuate struggle and conflict.
 One of the ways these conflict-producing characters stay undetected — while generating their strife — is to point the arrow of insufficiency at someone else.

+Generally, we extend olive branches and our considerate sympathies to those who we think can serve us, and rarely do we serve those who we are convinced have nothing we want.
+And yet we still want their respect, kindness, or consideration.
 Can we learn to give to others first what we hope to get from them?
 Before we ask for someone’s attention, let us first lend that person our own.
 Before we look to him or her for an act of consideration, let us offer one from ourselves.
 If we wish for kindness, let it begin with our own.
-Otherwise all we give each other are unconscious demands followed by judgment and disappointment.
+Otherwise, all we give each other are unconscious demands followed by judgment and disappointment.